leenimabhadane22/Data_analytics_practice/README.md

-# Data_analytics_practice
+# Data Analytics Practice

+This repository contains my practice work for:
+- SQL
+- Excel
-Practice project for SQL , Excel and Power BI
+- Power BI

+I am a beginner and using this repository to learn and improve my data analytics skills.